-"Details throughout the house and the landscaping reflect the idea of certain features thrown askew in contrast with highly detailed and orderly contemporary features."
+Interior details and landscaping reflect the idea of certain features thrown askew in contrast with orderly contemporary features

 - 2013 American Institute of Architects, Citation Award

 Located on the landslide area left by the 1964 Great Alaska Earthquake, the designers approached the site with this historic event in mind.
 As a result of the quake, the bluff along Cook Inlet failed and a substantial portion of the original 1950’s neighborhood slid toward and into the inlet.
 After the quake, the slide area was spotted with the remains of homes sitting dramatically askew to their original orientations.

 With this inspiration, five portions of this house were designed conceptually as “original structures” that “made it through the slide” and were found as ruins sitting askew on the site.
 With these sturdy survivors acting as anchors, their exteriors were finished with the board-and-batten style siding and wood ceilings commonly found on the original neighborhood houses.
 The areas between these anchors were infilled to create the body of the house and these exteriors were finished with new and contemporary materials to reflect the new beginning for the site.
 The new areas provide a contrast to the traditional, structural elements by illustrating a lighter, almost floating quality when compared to the forms and materials of the anchors.
 The new and contemporary areas are theoretically seismically untested, and like a house of cards rely on the original anchors for stability and support.